verticalsoftware/vertical-pipelines/README.md

 // Output: 1010
 ```

 Notice the body of the handling lambda expressions.
 The `next` parameter that is passed to the lambda is a function that passes control to the next middleware in the pipeline.
-Here are some behaviors that a middleware can exhibit:
+Here are some behavior variations that a middleware can exhibit:

 1. Perform it's work then invoke `next` to pass control to the rest of the pipeline.
 2. Invoke `next` to pass control to the rest of the pipeline first, then perform it's own work.